oliversavio/oliversavio.github.io/_posts/2020-04-13-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 ### Types of Queries
 Hudi supports two main types of queries, __"Snapshot Queries"__ and __"Incremental Queries"__.
 In addition to the two main types of queries, MoR tables support __"Read Optimized Queries"__.
- 1. __Snapshot Queries:__ Snapshot queries return the latest view of the data in case of CoW tables and a near real time view with MoR tables.
+ 1. __Snapshot Queries:__ Snapshot queries return the latest view of the data in case of CoW tables and a near real-time view with MoR tables.
 In the case of MoR tables, a snapshot query will merge the base files and the delta files on the fly, hence you can expect some latency.
-With CoW, since write are responsible for merging, reads are quick since you only need to read the base files.
+With CoW, since writes are responsible for merging, reads are quick since you only need to read the base files.

- 2. __Incremental Queries:__ Incremental queries allow you to view data after a particular commit time by specifying a "begin" time or at a point in time by specifying a "begin" and an "end" time.
+ 2. __Incremental Queries:__ Incremental queries allow you to view data _after_ a particular commit time by specifying a "begin" time or _at a point in time_ by specifying a "begin" and an "end" time.

  3. __Read Optimized Queries:__ For MoR tables, read optimized queries return a view which only contains the data in the base files without merging delta files.

 ### Important properties when writing out a Dataframe in Hudi format
- - `hoodie.datasource.write.table.type` - This defines the table type, the default value is `COPY_ON_WRITE`.
+ - `hoodie.datasource.write.table.type` - This defines the table type- the default value is `COPY_ON_WRITE`.
 For a MoR table, set this value to `MERGE_ON_READ`.

- - `hoodie.table.name` - This is a mandatory filed, every table you write should have a unique name.
+ - `hoodie.table.name` - This is a mandatory field and every table you write should have a unique name.

  - `hoodie.datasource.write.recordkey.field` - Think of this as the primary key of your table.
 The value for this property is the name of the column in your Dataframe which is the primary key.

- - `hoodie.datasource.write.precombine.field` - When upserting data, if there exists two records with the same primary key, the value in this column will decided which records get upserted.
-Selecting a column like timestamp will ensure the record with the latest timestamp is picked.
+ - `hoodie.datasource.write.precombine.field` - When upserting data, if there exists two records with the same primary key, the value in this column will decide which records get upserted.
+Selecting a column like timestamp will ensure that the record with the latest timestamp is picked.

- - `hoodie.datasource.write.operation` - This defines the type of write operation, the possible values are `upsert`, `insert`, `bulk_insert` and `delete`, `upsert` is the default.
+ - `hoodie.datasource.write.operation` - This defines the type of write operation.
+The possible values are `upsert`, `insert`, `bulk_insert` and `delete`, `upsert` is the default.

 ## [Initial Setup and Dependencies](#initial-setup-and-dependencies)